How To Roast A Turkey In The Oven?

 - Salt and pepper

-- 1 pound cocktail sausages or sausage meatballs
+- 1 lb cocktail sausages or sausage meatballs

-- 2 ounce softened butter To rub on outside of turkey to roast if using.
+- 2 oz softened butter To rub on outside of turkey to roast if using.

-- Bouquet garni of thyme bay leaf, and parsley tied together
+- Bouquet garni of thyme bay leaf, celery, and parsley tied together

 Instructions